sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 The way I handle this is probably not the best but seems to consistently work:
 - Use `pgrep qemu` to find the currently running VM
 - Use `kill -9 <PID>` to kill the AVD
-- On Android Studio in the 'Device Manager', right click the AVD (once it thinks its down) and select 'Cold Boot'
+- On Android Studio in the 'Device Manager', right-click the AVD (once it thinks its down) and select 'Cold Boot'

 This seems to work, and once its open we should be nearly done.